edited.png)

 Inflammation & immune dysregulation

-Nervous system dysregulation & chronic stress
+Nervous system and stress physiology

 Client case study: Endometriosis and whole-body healing